Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Operational Implications for PQ TLS Deployment

 \subsection{Cost-per-million-handshakes interpretation}

-Capacity loss is already an infrastructure result, but a second useful translation is cost per million handshakes.
-This metric is especially helpful because it is portable across traffic scales, easy to compare, and directly tied to per-handshake server burden.
+Capacity loss is already an infrastructure result, but cost per million handshakes provides a second operational translation.
+This metric is portable across traffic scales, easy to compare, and tied directly to per-handshake server burden.

 Table~\ref{tab:block11_2_economic_model_body} and Figure~\ref{fig:fig15_extra_cost_per_million_handshakes} summarize this view.
 Under the illustrative price model used in the analysis, the fully-ML baseline costs approximately 0.006243 per million handshakes.
 The \texttt{root-SLH / ml\_int / ml\_leaf} strategy rises only modestly, to approximately 0.007413 per million, for an extra cost of about 0.001170 and a cost multiplier of about 1.187$\times$.